aureliojargas/doctest.fish/docs/option-yaml.md

 # Option --yaml

-When using `--yaml`, instead of running the tests, all their data is printed to stdout in the YAML format.
-This information can then be used by other tools to act on the test data.
+No tests are run when the `--yaml` option is used.
+Instead, all the parsed data for the test cases is printed to stdout in the YAML format.
+This information can then be consumed by other tools.

 ## Single input file